 Power your EV with solar

-If you do go electric when it comes to driving, charging your EV is usually much less expensive than buying gas.
+If you do go electric when it comes to driving, charging your EV is usually much less expensive than buying gas, even when you consider upfront costs.
 And if you go solar, it’s even more affordable to charge your EV at home!
-Compare several solar quotes from pre-screened installers on the EnergySage Marketplace to find the best option that fits your needs (at the right price).
+Compare several solar quotes from pre-screened installers on the EnergySage Marketplace to find the best option that fits your needs (at the right purchase price).
 Just make sure to let installers know that you’re planning to charge an EV at home so they can design a system large enough to power your car with renewable energy.

 Editor’s note: EnergySage sponsored the video shared here from Go Green Post, which appears on their YouTube Channel.